BlockchainCommons/www.blockchaincommons.com/README.md

 Our current projects include:

 * [Gordian Products & Technologies](https://github.com/BlockchainCommons/Gordian) — reference apps that demonstrate the Gordian Principles.
    * [Gordian Seed Tool](https://github.com/BlockchainCommons/GordianSeedTool-iOS) — our premiere reference app, demonstrating how to closely hold a seed and still use it for active management of keys.
 * [Research](https://github.com/BlockchainCommons/Research) — Technical descriptions of our interoperable and open infrastructural and architectural specifications, such as Uniform Resources, SSKR, and Bytewords.
 * [Crypto Commons Libraries](https://github.com/BlockchainCommons/crypto-commons) — reference libraries providing access to interoperable and open infrastructural and architectural specifications, including [Shamir's Secret Sharing](https://github.com/BlockchainCommons/bc-shamir), [Sharded Secret Key Reconstruction](https://github.com/BlockchainCommons/bc-sskr), [Uniform Resources](https://github.com/BlockchainCommons/bc-ur), [Lifehash](https://github.com/BlockchainCommons/bc-lifehash), [Bytewords](https://github.com/BlockchainCommons/bc-bytewords), and more.
-* [Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) — our educational course introducing blockchains and Bitcoin.
+* [Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) — our educational course introducing blockchains and Bitcoin development.
 * [#SmartCustody](https://www.smartcustody.com/) — our educational course laying out the foundation of responsible key management.

 This video overviews many of our specifications and other initiatives: